Between the Extremes: A JWST Spectroscopic Benchmark for High-redshift Galaxies Using ~500 Confirmed Sources at $z\geqslant5$: Introduction

-Until recently, inferences of such properties in $z\sim5-13$ sources -- probing the aftermath, the conclusion, and the unfolding of the Reionization process -- have relied primarily on photometric studies of the rest-frame ultra-violet (UV) with imaging from the \textit{Hubble} Space Telescope (\textit{HST}) and (when available) the rest-frame optical from the \textit{Spitzer} Space Telescope (e.g., \citealt{labbe13,smit14,bouwens15,strait20,rb22,yang22,whitler23}), revealing properties rarely seen in the local Universe.
-Analyses of individual sources at $z\sim6-9$ have painted a picture of generally compact (a few kpc or even sub-kpc), young ($\sim1-50$ Myrs) and star-forming ($\sim$1-100 $M_{\odot}$/yr) sources with subsolar ($\sim0.2-0.8 Z_{\odot}$) metallicities, low dust contents ($A_{\rm v}<1$ mag), and extreme rest-frame optical line emission ([\oiii]$\lambda\lambda$4960,5008 \AA\ + H$\beta$ equivalent widths in excess of $>1000$ \AA).
-Stacks of \textit{Spitzer} photometry (e.g., \citealt{labbe13,stefanon23}), yielding higher signal-to-noise measurements out to $z\sim10$, reaffirmed such a picture and provided an early benchmark for the interpretation of high-redshift sources.
+Until recently, inferences of such properties in $z\sim5-13$ sources -- probing the aftermath, the conclusion, and the unfolding of the reionization process -- have relied primarily on photometric studies of the rest-frame ultraviolet (UV) with imaging from the Hubble Space Telescope (HST) and (when available) the rest-frame optical from the Spitzer Space Telescope (e.g., \citealt{labbe13,smit14,bouwens15,strait20,rb22,yang22,whitler23}), revealing properties rarely seen in the local Universe.
+Analyses of individual sources at $z\sim6-9$ have painted a picture of generally compact (a few kiloparsecs or even subkiloparsec), young ($\sim1-50$ Myr) and star-forming ($\sim$1-100 $M_{\odot}$/yr) sources with subsolar ($\sim0.2-0.8 Z_{\odot}$) metallicities, low dust contents ($A_{\rm v}<1$ mag), and extreme rest-frame optical line emission ([\oiii]$\lambda\lambda$4960,5008 \AA\ + H$\beta$ equivalent widths (EWs) in excess of $>1000$ \AA).
+Stacks of Spitzer photometry (e.g., \citealt{labbe13,stefanon23}), yielding higher signal-to-noise ratio (SNR) measurements out to $z\sim10$, reaffirmed such a picture and provided an early benchmark for the interpretation of high-redshift sources.

-The advent of $>2 \mu$m filters from the \textit{James Webb} Space Telescope's (\jwst) Near Infrared Camera (NIRCam) has extended the redshift frontier for galaxy formation studies, with the enhanced sensitivity and narrower bandpasses revealing bluer, compact, and star-forming sources with intense line emission out to $z\sim11-13$ (e.g., \citealt{topping22,topping23,cullen23,endsley23,laporte23,leethochawalit23a,ono23,santini23,withers23}).
-However, such analyses have generally relied on photometric redshifts, spectral energy distribution (SED) modelling using synthetic templates, and scaling relations calibrated to low-redshift samples.
+The advent of $>2 \mu$m filters from the James Webb Space Telescope's (\jwst) Near Infrared Camera (NIRCam) has extended the redshift frontier for galaxy formation studies, with the enhanced sensitivity and narrower bandpasses revealing bluer, compact, and star-forming sources with intense line emission out to $z\sim11-13$ (e.g., \citealt{topping22,topping23,cullen23,endsley23,laporte23,leethochawalit23a,ono23,santini23,withers23}).
+However, such analyses have generally relied on photometric redshifts, spectral energy distribution (SED) modeling using synthetic templates, and scaling relations calibrated to low-redshift samples.